nicolasblanco/nicoblanco-website.static/README.md

-# static-site
+# nicolasblan.co

-This example uses Metalsmith to make a static site.
-To test it out yourself just run:
+This project builds and deploys my website (http://nicolasblan.co).

+To install dependencies :

+    npm install

+To build and test locally via a local server:

+    make

+To build and synchronize on the S3 bucket:

-    $ make build
+    NODE_ENV=production make